dborth/snes9xgx/trunk/README.txt

 auto-load SRAM option enabled it will automatically load SRAM (if it exists) before starting play.

-You can return to the menu at any time by pressing the c-stick (the yellow control stick) to the left, or by pressing L+R+X+Y.
+You can return to the menu at any time by pressing the Home button (Wiimote and Classic Controller) or on the c-stick (the yellow control stick) to the left, or by pressing L+R+X+Y (GameCube Controller).
-Return to the game by selecting "Resume Game" or by pressing the B button until play resumes.
+Return to the game by selecting "Resume Game".

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                             TURBO MODE                        ·oø×O0|